-The points awarded are summed for both scenarios, and then two weighting factors are applied: 70% to the perpendicular points subtotal and 30% to the parallel points subtotal.
+The points awarded are summed for both parallel and perpendicular scenarios, and then two weighting factors are applied: 70% to the perpendicular points subtotal and 30% to the parallel points subtotal.
 The product of each weighting operation is rounded to tenths of a point.
 The total score is the sum of the two weighted subtotals.
 An example score using the maximum possible points is shown in Table 4.
-The final rating scale is shown in Table 5.
+The final rating scale is shown in Table 8.

-Table 4

-Scoring Protocol

-Maximum Points Example
+Table 4Daytime Scoring ProtocolMaximum Points Example